wp-plugins/fg-joomla-to-wordpress/readme.txt

 * PDO and PDO_MySQL libraries are needed.
 You must enable them in php.ini.

+= I get this error: PHP Fatal error: Undefined class constant 'MYSQL_ATTR_INIT_COMMAND' =

+* You have to enable PDO_MySQL in php.ini.
+That means uncomment the line extension=pdo_mysql.so in php.ini

 = I get the message: "SQLSTATE[28000] [1045] Access denied for user 'xxx'@'localhost' (using password: YES)" =

 * First verify your login and password to your Joomla database.